meutband/CaseStudies/README.md

 # Case_Studies
 Case Studies that I worked as part of the Galvanize DSI.
 I am currently working on building this repositories.
 All the original repositories with the work that I did is in my list of reposititories.
+Some of the work is of what was submited at the end of the day, not of the actual model.
+I am working on that also.
 Thanks for your patience.

 #1 Regression Case Study